top of page

 A Series of Pugilist (Fighter) Posters

 1954 - 1956.
-Other "Currier & Ives" prints used by Bavarian, besides the one used above for a Seasons Greeting, were for various pugilists, or fighters.
+Other "Currier & Ives" prints used by Bavarian, besides the one used above for a Seasons Greeting above, were for various pugilists, or fighters.
 These were used to help promote their sponsorship of Bavarian's Old Style Beer of "Monday Night Fights," which was televised regionally.
 An example of one of these posters, which features John Sullivan, is on the side.
 To view the other posters in this series along with descriptions and explanations, please visit Bavarian's Posters of Pugilists (Fighters).

+HOLIDAY PROP-UPS / HANGING.
 International Breweries Inc. (IBI) c.
 1959 - 1966.
 To promote Bavarian/s Select Beer during the Holidays after Bavarian Brewing Co. merged with IBI, images of snowmen were used.
-The image connected to a pine branch can be hung and the snowman can be rotated, showing its different sides.
+The first image below connected to a pine branch can be hung and the snowman can be rotated, showing its different sides.
 The image with the phrase The Beer You Can Stay With is from c.
 1960.
 The other item with the slogan "Mel-O-Dry" was used from 1961 until 1964.
 This slogan was used not just for Bavarian/s, but for IBI's other brands as well.
 Still, the three flag label design for Bavarian's was retained while the labels for the other beers were mostly standardized.

 Trademark from Tray B in B.png